 The Story of Tate Dutton and ‘Yellowstone’s Dinosaur Fossils

-Looking all the way back to the premiere episode of ‘Yellowstone’, “Daybreak”, sharp fans now believe the key to saving the Dutton empire has been right in front of us since the very beginning.
+Looking all the way back to the premiere episode of Yellowstone, “Daybreak”, audiences were led to believe the key to saving the Dutton empire has been right in front of them since the very beginning.

-In the pilot episode, viewers meet a tiny Tate as he discovers a fossil formation.
+In the pilot, viewers meet a tiny Tate as he discovers a fossil formation.
 Not just any fossil, however, but actual dinosaur bones on his family’s land.
-It’s a startling discovery, sure, but becomes far more perplexing as cable’s #1 drama moves along.
-Tate’s discovery features prominently in the opener – then vanishes without a trace for the majority of Seasons 1-3.
+A tyrannosaurus rex, to be specific.
+It’s a startling discovery, sure, and one John walks his grandson through fully.
+But this plotline becomes far more perplexing as cable’s #1 drama moves along.
+Tate’s discovery features prominently in the opener – then becomes sidelined for Seasons 2-4.